How to Leverage Your HSA for Retirement Impact

 - Choose the Right Beneficiary.
 You’ll be asked to designate a beneficiary to whom your HSA funds should go to if you were to pass away.
 Choose your spouse so he or she can inherit the balance tax-free as long as the money is kept in the HSA and used for qualified medical expenses.
 Anyone else you select will be subject to taxation on the fair market value upon their inheriting or it.

 - Save Your Receipts – for YEARS.
 Let’s assume you don’t touch your HSA contributions for many years.
 That means you’ll be paying for your medical expenses with your other income while accumulating that savings.
 Keep your receipts.
 It would be wise to make digital copies too since the physical copies may wear out.
 At any age, you can reimburse yourself for qualified medical expenses by withdrawing the money from the HSA.
 However, after you turn 65, you can reimburse yourself without being penalized on the distributions.

-It is a good practice to research all your options for retirement savings.
-Whether it’s investing in HSAs, IRAs, stocks, bonds, mutual funds, or annuities, we have can help you decide which options will work best with your goals.
-Visit any branch or meet with us in person by scheduling an appointment with a member of our team.
+READY TO START SAVING?
+It's a good practice to research all your options for retirement savings.
+Whether it’s investing in HSAs, IRAs, stocks, bonds, mutual funds, or annuities, we can help you decide which options will work best with your goals.
+Get the conversation started by scheduling an appointment with a member of our team.